{

 Overview

 Webhooks allow your system to receive real-time updates from our platform.
 Instead of constantly checking (polling) for updates, we notify your system as soon as something happens — like a payment being made or a user completing a form.
+It’s like getting a text message when a delivery arrives, instead of refreshing the tracking page every 5 minutes!

 How It Works